Bira/octopus-carnival/_posts/2018-08-02-lesser-dragons.md

 two meet.

 In an hostile encounter, the Wyrm will try to lead the PCs to an arena of his choosing before engaging.
-He will prefer to fight in an enclosed, flooded ruim chamber where his sound and ice spells are extra effective.
+He will prefer to fight in an enclosed, flooded ruin chamber where his sound and ice spells are extra effective.
 In combat the Wyrm relies on his spells.
 He might try to incapacitate his opponents with Daze of Sleep (in single or mass versions), surprise non-Pawns by dominating them with